 But the biggest mystery of all is why the Academy hasn’t removed its unclaimed Oscar.
 The answer might be because those who know the history want it to stay – as a reminder of the industry’s bad old days.

+This story first posted here on January 12, 2016.
 Oscar®, Academy Award®, and AMPAS® are registered trademarks of The Academy of Motion Picture Arts and Sciences, ©AMPAS.
 Author photo by Liane Brandon.